aungpyaeap/distfun-matlab/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 # DISTFUN-MATLAB: A collection of distance metrics for data clustering algorithms
+This repository contains MATLAB functions designed to construct dissimilarity matrices using a variety of distance metric functions.
+It provides a comprehensive toolkit for analyzing and comparing data sets through different distance measures.
-A collection of distance metrics for data clustering algorithms. `ComputeDist(X,dname)` function returns $n \times n$ dissimilarity matrix.
+`ComputeDist(X,dname)` function returns $n \times n$ dissimilarity matrix.

 ## Definitions
 - A dataset is denoted by $X^{n \times m}$ where $n$ is number of data points (rows) and $m$ is number of features (columns).